ncase/anxiety/scenes/act1.md

 {{/if}}

 {{if _.whitebread}}
-b: You'll overdose on so much meth and white bread they won't be able to fit your fat corpse into the cremation furnace.
+b: You'll overdose on so much meth and white bread they won't be able to fit your fat corpse into the cremation furnace!
 {{/if}}

 {{if !_.whitebread}}
-b: You'll overdose on so many drugs the undertaker will wonder how your body was *already* embalmed.
+b: You'll overdose on so many drugs the undertaker will wonder how your body was *already* pre-embalmed!
 {{/if}}

 ```